Beauty and the Beast (musical): Act I

 Back in town, Gaston proposes to Belle, which she politely rejects ("Me").
 Appalled by Gaston's forwardness, Belle once again voices her need for a life outside this provincial life ("Belle (Reprise)").
 Gaston's sidekick, LeFou, returns from the woods wearing the scarf Belle knitted for Maurice.
 Belle realizes her father is in danger and heads into the woods to look for him.
 She ends up at the castle, where she finds her father locked away in a dungeon.
 She makes a deal with the Beast, Maurice goes free, but she remains instead.
 They agree, and Maurice is sent back to town without being allowed to say goodbye.
 Belle is given a guest room and ordered by the Beast to join him for dinner.
 She mourns her situation ("Home"), but Mrs. Potts and Madame de la Grande Bouche, an operatic wardrobe, attempt to cheer her up ("Home (Reprise)").

-Back in town, at the local tavern, Gaston sulks at his loss of a bride.
-LeFou and the patrons attempt to cheer him up ("Gaston").
-When Maurice rushes in, claiming a Beast has Belle locked away, they laugh at him but Gaston formulates a sinister plan ("Gaston (Reprise)").
-Back at the castle, the Beast grows impatient as Belle has yet to join him for dinner.
-Cogsworth informs him she refuses to come.
-After a shouting match between Belle and the Beast (which ends in a victory for Belle), he tells her if she cannot eat with him, then she will not eat at all.
-He sulks and notes his fate in his quarters should the spell not break ("How Long Must This Go On?").
-Eventually, Belle does become hungry and ventures into the kitchen where the servants offer her dinner despite their master's orders.
-They treat her to an amazing cabaret show ("Be Our Guest").
+Back in town, at the local tavern, Gaston sulks at his loss of a bride, though LeFou and the patrons successfully attempt to cheer him up ("Gaston").
+When Maurice rushes in, claiming a Beast has Belle locked away, they laugh at him, but Gaston is inspired by Maurice's claims to formulate a sinister plan ("Gaston (Reprise)").
+Back at the castle, the Beast grows impatient as Belle has yet to join him for dinner, and when Cogsworth informs him she refuses to come, a shouting match between Belle and the Beast ensues (which ends in a victory for Belle), and the Beast then tells her if she cannot eat with him, then she will not eat at all.
+He storms back to his quarters and begins to sulk, noting his fate should the spell not break ("How Long Must This Go On?").
+Eventually, Belle does become hungry and ventures into the kitchen where the servants offer her dinner despite their master's orders, and they treat her to an amazing cabaret show ("Be Our Guest").

 After dinner, Belle gets a tour of the castle courtesy of Cogsworth and Lumière.
 Her curiosity leads her to enter the West Wing, a place the Beast told her was forbidden.
 Mesmerized by a mysterious rose floating in a bell jar, she reaches out to touch it, but before she can, the Beast stops her and orders her to get out, accidentally shoving her in the process.
 Fearing for her life, Belle flees from the castle.
 Realizing his mistake, the Beast knows he will be a monster forever if he cannot learn to love her ("If I Can't Love Her").